 Below is a sample list of my research interests and current projects I am working or involved with (not everything is listed for example).
 Interested and prospective students are encouraged to contact me about these projects or other possible proposals.

-- Sustainable construction materials (timber, concrete)
+- Sustainable construction materials (timber, concrete, steel)

 - Fire safety engineering

-- Human behavior influencing architecture and design
+- Human behavior that influences architecture and design

 - Novel deformation measurement technologies